adammgerber/CupcakeCorner/README.md

 - Dive deeper into SwiftUI concepts such as Codable, @Published, etc
 - understand the benefits of using Codable over UserDefaults
 - understand what is happening when we use @Published, and how to use it with Codable
+- use Codable to convert Swift objects into JSON for sending and vice versa for receiving